tushar2704/Superstore-Sales-Dashboard-with-Streamlit/README.md

 ## Overview

 Superstore Sales with Streamlit is a data visualization and analysis project that uses the Streamlit framework to create an interactive web application for exploring and analyzing sales data from a superstore.
-This project aims to provide an easy-to-use interface for users to gain insights into sales trends, Sales performance, product performance, Shippin analysis and Location analusis.
+This project aims to provide an easy-to-use interface for users to gain insights into sales trends, Sales performance, product performance, Shippin analysis and Location analysis.

 ## Deployment
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tushar2704-superstore-sales-dashboard.streamlit.app/)